 Fertilizing and Pest Control for Planting Fruit Trees

-There are many pests that target the fruit trees.
-These include insects, bacterial infections and fungi.
-All of these are treatable and can be treated through out the year.
-Please refer to Drake’s 7 Dees Nursery’s Fruit Tree Spray Schedule Handout.
+There are many pests that target fruit trees.
+These include insects, bacterial infections, and fungi.
+All of these are treatable and can be treated throughout the year.

 Harvesting Fruit Trees

-Apples and Sour Cherries are ready for harvesting when they are easily picked from the tree.
-Sweet Cherries, Plums, Prunes, and Peaches will all continue to ripen after harvest.
+Apples and sour cherries are ready for harvesting when they are easily picked from the tree.
+Sweet cherries, plums, prunes, and peaches will all continue to ripen after harvest.
 European pears should be picked while they are still green and should come off the tree easily when ready.
 Persimmons ripen late in the fall when they become soft.
 Nuts fall to the ground when mature.
-For best quality, gather and dry walnuts
+For best quality, gather walnuts from the ground and dry.

-It’s the most wonderful time of year for outdoor living… it’s grill season and garden season!
-Putting veggies straight from the garden on to the grill is the best.
-Whether you grow it yourself, or purchase it locally grown, we all can agree that fresh asparagus is absolutely the best tasting spear around.
+Taking veggies straight from the garden to the grill is the best.
+Whether you grow it yourself or purchase from a locally grown source, we can all agree that fresh asparagus is absolutely the best tasting spear around.
 Asparagus is a perennial vegetable that once established produces a plentiful harvest for several weeks each season.

 Where to plant asparagus

-The most efficient way to grow asparagus is to plant them in rows 4-6ft apart.
-Dig a trench one foot wide and 8-10 inches deep.
-Fill the trench with 2-4 inches of organic matter (This can be ground bark, decomposed leaves, or well rotted manure).
+The most efficient way to grow asparagus is to plant in rows 4-6ft apart.
+Dig trenches one foot wide and 8-10 inches deep.
+Fill the trench with 2-4 inches of organic matter.
+This can be ground bark, decomposed leaves, or well-rotted manure.
 Cultivate the organic matter into the bottom of the trench.
 Fill the trench with water to soak the soil thoroughly.
 When the trench is no longer muddy, set the roots so that the tops (crowns) are 6-8 inches below ground level and not touching.
 Cover the crowns with 2 inches of loose soil.
-Be sure to water to dampen new soil and roots.
+Be sure to water well in order to dampen new soil and roots.

 In the spring when growth starts and skinny shoots (spears) appear, gradually fill in the trench until the shoots are at ground level.
 Never cover the tops of theses shoots.

 If you have an area with slow drainage, there is a danger that that roots may rot.
-In this case work organic material into the soil about a foot deep and plant roots 1-2 inches deep.
-Next fall cover with 2 inches of soil and do the same the following year.
+In this case, work organic material into the soil about a foot deep and plant the roots 1-2 inches deep.
+Next fall, cover with 2 inches of soil and do the same the following year.
 The roots will then be covered with 5-6 inches of soil.
-Using this method, you will have to put board or raised beds around the rows or gently slope soil up to raised beds.
+Using this method, you will have to put boards or build raised beds around the rows, or gently slope soil up to make mounded rows.

 When to Plant Asparagus